YiqunChen1999/date/README.md

 ### CrowdHuman

 1. Download [CrowdHuman](https://www.crowdhuman.org/) to your machine;
-2. Unzip and link the folder in where CrowdHuman stored to `date/data/`, i.e.,
+2. Unzip and link the folder where CrowdHuman is stored to `date/data/`, i.e.,
 ```
 date
     |_ configs